 When you are thinking about on-demand service, it could be helpful to think that what services would increase traffic and business.
 Developing on-demand service needs creativity, technology passion, and efficiency.

-Having successful ondemand services make people’s lives easier and can widen customer base, ultimately, attract investors.
+Having one of successful alcohol delivery apps make people’s lives easier and can widen customer base, ultimately, attract investors.
 A developing app like Uber can reap huge rewards and add wonderful value to their local economies.